AWS AppSync resolver mapping template reference for Lambda - AWS AppSync GraphQL

 We now primarily support the APPSYNC_JS runtime and its documentation.
 Please consider using the APPSYNC_JS runtime and its guides here.

-You can use the AWS AppSync resolver mapping templates for AWS Lambda to shape requests from AWS AppSync to Lambda functions located in your account, and responses from your Lambda functions back to AWS AppSync.
+You can use AWS AppSync functions and resolvers to invoke Lambda functions located in your account.
+You can shape your request payloads and the response from your Lambda functions before returning them to your clients.
 You can also use mapping templates to give hints to AWS AppSync about the nature of the operation to be invoked.
 This section describes the different mapping templates for the supported Lambda operations.

 Request mapping template

-Here is the JSON schema representation of the Lambda request mapping template, when resolved.
+This is the JSON schema representation of the Lambda request mapping template when resolved:

 { "version": "2018-05-29", "operation": "Invoke", "payload": { "field": "getPost", "arguments": $util.toJson($context.arguments) } }

-The entire mapping document is passed as input to your Lambda function, so that the previous example would now look like the following:
+The entire mapping document is passed as the input to your Lambda function so that the previous example now looks like this:

 { "version": "2018-05-29", "operation": "Invoke", "payload": { "field": "getPost", "arguments": { "id": "postId1" } } }